actsasgeek/nota-bene/README.md

 www.tryclojure.org.

 As of version 0.1.0, you can create, save and load workbooks but there are a lot of basic features missing and there are quite a few advanced features I'd like to add.
+I'm afraid I'm not much of a JavaScript programmer so it's really a big hack.

 ## Missing Basic Features

-* naming workbooks. (right now these are automatically named as "Workbook0", "Workbook1")
+* naming workbooks. (right now these are automatically named as "Workbook0", "Workbook1") DONE!
 * downloading workbooks as .cljwb or .clj
 * uploading workbooks as .cljwb or .clj
 * automatic launch of webapp (clojure.java.browse?)